pcroland/deew/README.md

-                              specifies how many encodes can run at the same time 50% means 4 on a cpu with 8 threads one DEE can use 2 threads so 50% can utilize all threads (this option overwrites the config's number) -k, --keeptemp              keep temp files
+                              specifies how many encodes can run at the same time 50% means 4 on a cpu with 8 threads one DEE can use 2 threads so 50% can utilize all threads (this option overrides the config's number) -k, --keeptemp              keep temp files
   -mo, --measure-only         kills DEE when the dialnorm gets written to the progress bar
-                              this option overwrites format with ddp -fs, --force-standard       force standard profile for 7.1 DDP encoding (384-1024 kbps) -fb, --force-bluray         force bluray profile for 7.1 DDP encoding (768-1664 kbps) -lb, --list-bitrates        list bitrates that DEE can do for DD and DDP encoding
+                              this option overrides format with ddp -fs, --force-standard       force standard profile for 7.1 DDP encoding (384-1024 kbps) -fb, --force-bluray         force bluray profile for 7.1 DDP encoding (768-1664 kbps) -lb, --list-bitrates        list bitrates that DEE can do for DD and DDP encoding